SAF Learning

 Webinar access

-The webinar is scheduled for live viewing on October 27 at 1:00 pm ET.
+The webinar is scheduled for live viewing on Thursday, August 14, 2025 at 12:00 pm ET.
 The Zoom Webinar platform will be used for the presentation.
 Be sure to connect to the webinar using a device approved to access Zoom.

 The webinar is accessible within the Contents tab (to the right of the Overview information).